abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 a mistake and miss their shot.
 A person has the opportunity to recognize that and reestablish him or herself in what is skillful.

-There are several occasions in the scriptures regarding which we might think that the Buddha really messed up.
+There are several occasions in the scriptures where we might think that the Buddha really messed up.
 It doesn’t come across that the Buddha was agonized with guilt and struggling.
 It’s more like, “That didn’t work!
 I’ll try it this way instead.”
 One of the things that is very helpful to do when recognizing that we have missed our shot is asking for forgiveness and seeking reconciliation.
 It’s not that difficult to do, and it’s very healing.

 Q: How would you describe the *jhāna* states, and do you teach this kind of meditation?